johnisanerd/meeting_note_taker/README.md

 1. Setup a virtual environment.
 Install the requirements.txt file.
 2. Copy meeting_notes_config.key.example to meeting_notes_config.key
 2. Update the three variables within the meeting_notes_config file.
+3. Add your virtual environment folder into the .gitignore file so it doesn't sync to github.

 ## Virtual Environment Notes